gabbersepp/dev.to-posts/blog-posts/net-internals/how-does-profiler-work/how-does-profiler-work.md

 >**[Get the code for this tutorial](https://github.com/gabbersepp/dev.to-posts/tree/master/blog-posts/net-internals/how-does-profiler-work/code/DevToNetProfiler)**

 # Introduction
 In the last article we build a small runnable example.
 Now we use this to analyze a few things.
 To start just use the template we created in the last article.
-If you don't have it yet, visit the article and download the sample code.
+If you don't have it yet, visit the article and download the base profiler project.

-TODO:
 {% link https://dev.to/gabbersepp/create-a-net-profiler-with-the-profiling-api-start-of-an-unexpected-journey-198n %}

 >**Attention!** Most of the functions that are used to query information from the profiler return a `HRESULT`.
 You should check if this value is `0` (error) or not.
 For the sake of simplicity I will ommit all those checks because they make the code harder to understand.
 This counts for all following blog posts about this topic.